How to Safely Store Cannabis

 Remember to store your cannabis products in dark places, like drawers and opaque containers.

 Drying and curing are essential parts of the harvesting process, but cannabis can dry out after the harvest.
 When cannabis dries out, cannabinoids and terpenes degrade.
 Dry cannabis flower is less potent, and is harsher when inhaled.

 Exposure to heat and air can cause your cannabis to dry out.
-Store you cannabis in vacuum-sealed containers in dark environments between 50° and 60° Fahrenheit.
+Store your cannabis in vacuum-sealed containers in dark environments between 50° and 60° Fahrenheit.

 When it comes to storing cannabis flower, there are plenty of options.
-Keep the above hazards in mind, and remember the four natural enemies to cannabis flower:
+Be sure to always keep the four natural enemies of the cannabis flower in mind:

 Keep your cannabis in the dark as much as possible.
 Sunlight and artificial light are both detrimental to cannabinoids.
 Ideal storage options include drawers, opaque containers, and cabinets.